OAXFoundation/oaxfoundation.github.io/_posts/2023-1-12-Trends-Heading-into-2023.md

 We’ve constantly reminded our community members in the past to explore a variety of different wallet options, and to refrain from keeping their tokens solely in their exchange wallets.
 While there’s a slew of different hot wallets that allow you to hold your own key (names such as Metamask and Trust Wallet) there’s even safer cold wallet options such as Ledger and Trezor.
 The move towards owning your own keys and holding custody for your tokens surely can be considered the first step for those that want to understand the digital asset market more.
 And with people like Tony Fadell joining Ledger, it hopefully will be only a matter of time before the intimidating “technical” things like a cold wallet become user-friendly enough to be integrated into daily use.

 Naturally we’ve spoken of DeFi for years already, and we believe the trend will continue on.
 Centralized exchanges are great until things go wrong– and as history has shown, it can go very wrong.
-So while those that are more comfortable in the space are left to develop and strengthen the technical side of decentralization, we look forward to companies making inroads to developing user-centric consumer friendly solutions allowing for greater adoption.
+So while those that are more comfortable in the space are left to develop and strengthen the technical side of decentralization, we look forward to companies making inroads to developing user-centric consumer friendly solutions allowing for greater adoption.<br><br>

 ***